Linne & Ringsrud's Clinical Laboratory Science

 - Review questions at the end of each chapter help you assess your understanding and identify areas requiring additional study.

-- A broad scope makes this text an ideal introduction to clinical laboratory science at various levels, including CLS/MT, CLT/MLT, and Medical Assisting, and reflects the taxonomy levels of the CLS/MT and CLT/MLT exams.

-- Detailed full-color illustrations show what you will see under the microscope.

-- An Evolve companion website provides convenient online access to all of the procedures in the text, a glossary, audio glossary, and links to additional information.
+- A companion Evolve website provides convenient online access to procedures, glossary, audio glossary and links to additional information.

-- Case studies include critical thinking and multiple-choice questions, providing the opportunity to apply content to real-life scenarios.

-- Learning objectives help you study more effectively and provide measurable outcomes to achieve by completing the material.

 Table of Contents